A guide outlining key discussion points for productive parent-teacher conferences.

 Parents can support most academic needs from home.
 Ask the teacher what you can do from home to help your child in the areas of need.
 For example, if your child struggles with adding or subtracting, ask the teacher how you can practice at home to help them improve their math.

 Once needs are discussed, you’ll want to hear about what the school is doing to support areas of need.
-Response to Intervention (RtI) is one-way schools attempt to address students’ academic needs.
-In a RtI system, students are grouped by areas of need to receive small group instruction regularly.
+Response to Intervention (RtI) is one way schools attempt to address students’ academic needs.
+In an RtI system, students are grouped by areas of need to receive small group instruction regularly.
 For instance, if your child struggles with letter identification, they receive small group instruction.

 Request information that tells you how your child is receiving additional support.
 Parent-teacher conferences should allow you to inquire about these educational needs.
 This information will also give you an idea of what to focus on at home.

 The saying that parents are the first teachers at home is not just a saying.
 It is a fact.
 Inquire about how you can help from home and how to best monitor what’s happening in school.
 Some schools offer online account access to educational resources students can use from home.
 These may be applications or websites that help with reading, writing, or math.
 Obtain your child’s access and login information during the conference.

 Inquire about homework policy and testing policy.
 For the upper-grade level, ask if grades are posted online for you to monitor progress in class.
 Obtain account access to Schoology or a home access account if necessary.
 Some teachers post grades more often when they know parents are checking and interested in their child’s progress.
 Make frequent checks of grading part of your action plan.